Red-dino/small-projects/README.md

 I like visualizing functions. :) I would like to make it generate a random function, one day with time and inspiration.

 ![](function_vis/hyper_beam.PNG)

+## Kalimba (Dec 2023)
+A Kalimba practice tool.
+You can input a tab or set `use_random` and then play the Kalimba.
+If your microphone is on, it'll detect the frequency of the note you played and move you to the next note once you play it.

+It doesn't currently support chords or non-C-major scales.